pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ## Tools required

-**Notes**:
+Tools are only required if a multi module does not have a USB port, a working bootloader or an integrated FTDI adapter:
-* The latest iRangeX IRX4+ modules most likely already has the USB Bootloader flashed on it.
-You can directly use the [Precompiled Binaries](#flashing-pre-compiled-binaries) or [Upload via USB](#upload-via-usb) method.
+* The latest iRangeX IRX4+ modules most likely already have the USB Bootloader flashed on it.
+You therefore don't need the FTDI adapter below and don't need to open your module to flash it.
 * The latest jumper modules have an integrated FTDI appearing as a CP2102 device on the computer.
 You therefore don't need the FTDI adapter below and don't need to open your module to flash it.
 * The Vantac MPM Lite module already has the USB Bootloader flashed on it.
-You can directly use the [upload via USB](#upload-via-usb) method.
-Early modules' bootloader was however not booting everytime, if this is the case you need to upgrade it.
+You therefore don't need the FTDI adapter below and don't need to open your module to flash it. **Modules' bootloader however might not be booting everytime depending on the radio, if this is the case you need to upgrade it.**

+You are still unsure if your module can be flashed without opening it?
+Here is how to quickly check:
+* Power off the TX
+* Connect a USB cable to the module, if the module does not have a USB port then you must open the module to flash it using an external FTDI
+* Connect the cable to the PC and power on the the TX
+* If the PC does not complain about a none working device being plugged then you are good to upgrade via USB directly without the need of any tools or opening the module.

+Your multi module is not USB upgradable ready, here is what you need:

 | **3.3V USB-TTL Adapter** | **4-pin Serial Programming Header** |
 |:---:|:--:|